Permissions inheritance in SharePoint

 Suppose then that you create subsites for the "Benefits" site, such as "Health care" (northwindtraders.sharepoint.com/sites/benefits/healthcare) and "Retirement" (northwindtraders.sharepoint.com/sites/benefits/retirement).
 These subsites could even contain more subsites.
 For example, the "Health care" subsite could have a "Dental" subsite (northwindtraders.sharepoint.com/sites/benefits/healthcare/dental).

 A scenario that uses default behavior

-The following illustration shows the default behavior, when permissions pass directly to subsites.
+By default, permissions pass directly to subsites.
 That is, the groups and permission levels that you assigned at the site collection root pass down automatically to the subsite for reuse.

 A scenario that restricts access to a site and its children

 Suppose that your company offers special benefits only for executives.
 In this case, the administrators decide to separate the "Executive" subsite and break inheritance from the parent site, "Benefits."